getify/foi-lang/formalization-work/Foi-Specification.md

 #### §6.7.3 Named State Constructors

-Beyond the general `State@` unit constructor, four named constructors cover the common state operations:
+Beyond the general `State@` unit constructor, five named constructors cover the common state operations:

 - `State.get@`: reads the current state as the observed value, leaves the state unchanged.
 - `State.gets@`: applies a function to the current state, returns the result as the observed value, leaves the state unchanged.
+- `State.of@`: produces an initial observed value without changing the state.
 - `State.put@`: writes a new state, produces `empty` as the observed value.
 - `State.modify@`: applies a function to transform the current state, produces `empty` as the observed value.